wrf/graphphylo/README.md

 ![EX2_model_bur-exp_difference.png](https://github.com/wrf/graphphylo/blob/master/mixture_model/EX2_model_bur-exp_difference.png)

 ## ancestral state
-This is done in two stages, and must use the [older version 4.1](https://megasun.bch.umontreal.ca/People/lartillot/www/download.html), not the [MPI version](https://github.com/bayesiancook/pbmpi) (as it is not implemented there).
+This is done in two stages, and must use the [older version 4.1](https://megasun.bch.umontreal.ca/People/lartillot/www/download.html), not the [MPI version](https://github.com/bayesiancook/pbmpi) (as it is not implemented there), and then calculate the ancestral state probabilities.

 First, make a chain of sufficient length:

 `~/phylobayes/phylobayes4.1c/data/pb -d Whelan_D16_Opisthokonta_reduced.phy -T d16opi_c1.con.tre -cat -gtr -x 1 200 -s d16_opi_pb_catgtr_for_anc_c1`

-Then, generate the ancestral states.
+Then, generate the ancestral state probabilities.
 This creates a folder of with a lot of files named `.ancstatepostprob`, one for each leaf and each internal node.

 `~/phylobayes/phylobayes4.1c/data/ancestral -x 100 1 d16_opi_pb_catgtr_for_anc_c1`